 1. Writing Job Descriptions

-This is ChatGPT's most popular recruiting use case - 66% of recruiters who use AI apply it here (SHRM, 2025).
-ChatGPT generates inclusive, well-structured job descriptions that you can refine in minutes.
+Job description writing is ChatGPT’s most popular recruiting use case - 66% of recruiters who use AI apply it here (SHRM, 2025).
+Inclusive, well-structured drafts come back in seconds and need only minor refinements.

 Prompt: